Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 -   On  Grafana Home page, click `Add your first data source`
 -   Select `Prometheus` as the data source
 -   Add the URL where Prometheus application is running.
-This URL (internal to the cluster) is shown when `minikube service prometheus-server-ext` earlier.
+This URL (internal to the cluster) is shown when `minikube service prometheus-kube-prometheus-operator-prometheus-0` previously.
-- Click on “Save & test” to save your changes.
+- Click on “Save & test” to save changes.

 Go Back to Grafana and click `Home` on the top left corner:
 It will dislay a menu.